Shanghai Transportation - By Air

 The two airports enjoy convenient transportation links with the center of the city.
 Here is a map of bus transfers at Pudong and Hongqiao International Airports for your reference:

 Situated on the south bank of the Yangtze River estuary in east of the city, Pudong International Airport, completed in 1999, is about 30 kilometers (19 miles) away from the city center and 40 kilometers (25 miles) from Hongqiao International Airport.
 In total about fifty airlines have flights to over sixty domestic cities and over seventy cities of other countries and regions.

 It has two terminal buildings and the Termial 2 (T2) was newly completed in 2008.
 There are buses and other means to shuttle between the termials.
 52 airlines worldwide has agents in T2 and 13 airlines in T1.

 Pudong International Airport enjoys very convenient transportation to the urban area.
 Visitors can transfer to the city center by various vehicles.

 Pudong Airport Shuttle Bus: There are ten shuttle bus lines handling transfers from Pudong Airport to the city center.

-Subway: Subway Line 2 has been extended to Pudong Airport.
-The Subway Station is between the two terminal buildings.
+Metro: Metro Line 2 has been extended to Pudong Airport.
+The Metro Station is between the two terminal buildings.
 Passengers can use this line to get to Pudong, Nanjing Road and further to Hongqiao Airport.